Method of Dependent Pressures

 - The modulus of subsoil reaction kh is assigned to all elements and the structure is loaded by the pressure at rest - see figure:

-Scheme of structure before first iteration
+Scheme of the structure before the first iteration

 - The analysis is carried out and the condition for allowable magnitudes of pressures acting on the wall is checked.
 In locations at which these conditions are violated the program assigns the value of kh = 0 and the wall is loaded by active or passive pressure, respectively - see figure:

-Scheme of structure during the iteration process
+Scheme of the structure during the iteration process

 The above iteration procedure continues until all required conditions are satisfied.

-In analyses of subsequent stages of construction the program accounts for plastic deformation of the wall.
+In analyses of subsequent stages of construction, the program accounts for plastic deformation of the wall.
 This is also the reason for specifying individual stages of construction that comply with the actual construction process.

 Bartak, J.: Progresivni postupy navrhovani pazenych stavebnich jam.
 VUT Brno, 1991.